 Want to look like an old west badass?
 Tim Brown Photography does tintype photos just like they did over 100 years ago.

-You'll swear you stepped into 1988: Super Bowl Lanes
+It’s recently been updated, but you'll swear you stepped into the set of Stranger Things: Super Bowl Lanes

 Treat Your Furry Friend Right

 Salida probably has more dogs than people, so make sure you treat your pet right!
 We like Alpha Dog Care for pet boarding, Gone to the Dogs for gear and grooming, and Loyal Dukes Dog Park for letting the hellions run wild!

 We know why you are really here...
 And don't be surprised if you bump into your friend's mom at the local dispensary.
 There are at least 4 to choose from in Salida - we like the folks at Tenderfoot Health Collective.